oss-review-toolkit/ort/README.md

 * `./downloader/build/install/downloader/bin/downloader`
 * `./scanner/build/install/scanner/bin/scanner`

+Make sure that the locale of your system is set to `en_US.UTF-8`, using other locales might lead to issues with parsing the output of external tools.

 ## Supported package managers

 Currently, the following package managers / build systems can be detected and queried for their managed dependencies: